Skip to Content

 Beginning of the West Rim and Gorge Trail from the South entrance at Stony Brook State Park

-Gorge and West Rim Trailhead from South entrance
+Gorge and West Rim Trailhead from the south entrance

 Man with a tripod taking photos of Stony brook waterfalls